 This article was originally posted back in October 2013.
 As such, I’ve updated it, since the current Debian release, Debian 9, no longer uses init, but instead uses systemd.
 Systemd is a system and service manager for Linux.
 It is the default init system for Debian since Debian 8 (Jessie). ngetty or mingetty may be useful for tiny cloud servers with < 1GB of memory, if you have no need for serial lines or if you prefer the way they can be configured.
 Feel free to send in your suggestions, comments or questions.

-ngetty – is a single-process getty replacement, so instead of running 6 getty processes consuming up to 3MB of RAM each, you can use a single ngetty process using less than 1MB of RAM total.
-Saving valuable RAM.
+ngetty – is a single-process getty replacement, so instead of running 6 getty processes consuming up to 2MB of memory each, you can instead use a single getty process using < 1MB total.

 ng:2345:respawn:/sbin/ngetty 1 2 3 4 5 6

 I was stripping down a Debian 7 server for a client (back in 2013) and some of the steps were included here.
 However,

 there were no instructions for replacing getty with ngetty or mingetty on that Debian wiki page, so decided to write this brief guide.
 Debian has since added the section “Replace the getty processes with the ngetty single process daemon” to that page.

 To avoid updates breaking your custom getty setup.
 You can use for example: